Review · Creatine / hydration

 Frequently asked questions

 - Only for the right use case.
-The 1,000 mg sodium dose is meaningful if you sweat heavily or train in heat.
-If you are taking creatine at a desk with normal meals, plain creatine is cheaper and enough.
+The 5 g creatine dose is identical to what you'd get from plain monohydrate.
+What you pay extra for is the disclosed sodium, potassium, and magnesium in one drink.
+If you sweat heavily or train in heat, that bundle is convenient.
+If you take creatine at a desk with normal meals, plain creatine is cheaper and does the same job.